Prevent scammers from impersonating you on Facebook!

 Recognizing Imposter Accounts

-- Maybe you got a request from an old friend not on your "Friends" list.
-Neverthless, check the account.
+Maybe you got a request from an old friend not on your "Friends" list.
+Nevertheless, check the account.

-- You see, the root of the problem, as far as impersonation scams is concerned lies in giving easy access to your private data (photos, Friends list, details "About" you, likes etc) to random blokes you may not know (public).
+You see, the root of the problem, as far as impersonation scams are concerned lies in giving easy access to your private data (photos, Friends list, details "About" you, likes etc.) to random blokes you may not know (public).